Enchiladas are some of the most popular South American foods around the world and one of the big superstars of Mexican cuisine.

 - Preheat your oven to 350 degrees, just to keep the red enchiladas warm while you finish assembling them.

-- To assemble the red enchiladas, first, place the filling in the center of the tortilla and fold it.
-Sometimes I place a meat filling into the center of the tortilla and then roll it, like in the pictures above.
+- To assemble the red enchiladas, place some filling in the center of the tortilla and fold it.
+You can also place it off-centre and roll the tortilla instead.

-- Add the garnish of your choice and enjoy!
+- Add cheese and onion on top of the enchiladas and your garnish of choice and enjoy!

-- If you decide to add the potatoes and carrots as a garnish: Peel potatoes and carrots, cut into cubes and boil until almost tender but still firm.
-Then drain and cool.
+- For the potatoes and carrots garnish, cut the vegetables into cubes and and boil them with a pinch of salt until tender but still firm.
+Drain and allow to cool.

-- Season with salt and garnish with cheese.
+- Season with salt, add cheese and serve.